mantidproject/mantid/dev-docs/source/GettingStarted/GettingStartedCondaWindows.rst

     * Open an Anaconda prompt (Mambaforge).
     * Add the path of your Mambaforge installation to your system path, if you didn't do it during installation (Follow the answers in the `FAQ <https://docs.anaconda.com/anaconda/user-guide/faq/#installing-anaconda>`_).
 Then you can use conda from the Command Prompt and Powershell.

-* Temporary fix for Mambaforge on Windows.
-Run ``conda config --add channels main`` this will add the main channel and allow Windows developers to install ``cyrus-sasl`` (A dependency of librdkafka) which is not available on Windows yet via conda-forge.
 * Create the mantid conda environment by navigating to your mantid source code directory in your terminal and running ``conda env create -f mantid-developer-win.yml``

 Configure CMake and generate build files